-- parts of Manufacturing (Textiles and Food and Drink 14,000 EU workers) - parts of Banking, Finance and Insurance (Shared Services 13,000 EU workers) - parts of Public Admin, Education and Healthcare (in particular Social care 12,000 EU workers)
+- Distribution, Hotels and Restaurants (26,000 EU workers in GM) - parts of Manufacturing (Textiles and Food and Drink 14,000 EU workers) - parts of Banking, Finance and Insurance (Shared Services -13,000 EU workers) - parts of Public Admin, Education and Healthcare (in particular Social care 12,000 EU workers)

 However, these figures are likely to under-represent the potential impact as many workers are seasonal/contracted through agencies and therefore not included in available data.
-The analysis also shows low skilled jobs are most vulnerable to future changes in migration as the majority of EU8 workers are in lower-skilled jobs.
+The analysis also shows low skilled jobs are most vulnerable to future changes in migration as the majority of EU849 workers are in lower-skilled jobs.
 Whilst uncertainty remains surrounding the Government's post-Brexit immigration policy, based on current policy towards non-EU migrants, it is reasonable to assume that labour supply for low-skilled jobs could be put at risk if visa restrictions are introduced.